towerviewhealth/securitypolicies/source/sections/facility_access_policy.md

 	* Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
 	* All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
 	* All workstations purchased by TowerView Health are the property of TowerView Health and are distributed to users by the company.
+	* Workstation locaton will be reviewed every 90 days to prevent location use in areas more vulnerable to unauthorized use, theft, or data compromise.